Legal Practice Course (LPC)

-The SRA Authorisation of Individuals will come into force on 25 November 2019.
-They will detail the requirements for qualifying as a solicitor in England and Wales from that date and will be supplemented by Information Packs which provide further guidance.
+Our new rules Authorisation of Individuals Regulations came into effect on 25 November 2019.
+They detail the requirements for qualifying as a solicitor in England and Wales and are be supplemented by information packs which provide further guidance.

 Legal Practice Course

 The Legal Practice Course (LPC) is part of the vocational stage of training and can be studied full or part time with an authorised LPC provider.
 The aim of the LPC is to prepare students for work-based learning and to provide a general foundation for practice.